rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/monitoring-alerting-guides/enable-monitoring.md

 ## Requirements

-- Make sure that you are allowing traffic on port 9796 for each of your nodes because Prometheus will scrape metrics from here.
+- Allow traffic on port 9796 for each of your nodes.
+Prometheus scrapes metrics from these ports.
+  - You may also need to allow traffic on port 10254 for each of your nodes, if [PushProx](../../../integrations-in-rancher/monitoring-and-alerting/how-monitoring-works.md#pushprox) is disabled (`ingressNginx.enabled` set to `false`), or you've upgraded from a previous Rancher version that had v1 monitoring already installed.
-- Make sure your cluster fulfills the resource requirements.
+- Make sure that your cluster fulfills the resource requirements.
 The cluster should have at least 1950Mi memory available, 2700m CPU, and 50Gi storage.
-A breakdown of the resource limits and requests is [here.](../../../reference-guides/monitoring-v2-configuration/helm-chart-options.md#configuring-resource-limits-and-requests)
+See [Configuring Resource Limits and Requests](../../../reference-guides/monitoring-v2-configuration/helm-chart-options.md#configuring-resource-limits-and-requests) for a breakdown of the resource limits and requests.
-- When installing monitoring on an RKE cluster using RancherOS or Flatcar Linux nodes, change the etcd node certificate directory to `/opt/rke/etc/kubernetes/ssl`.
+- When you install monitoring on an RKE cluster that uses RancherOS or Flatcar Linux nodes, change the etcd node certificate directory to `/opt/rke/etc/kubernetes/ssl`.
-- For clusters provisioned with the RKE CLI and the address is set to a hostname instead of an IP address, set `rkeEtcd.clients.useLocalhost` to `true` during the Values configuration step of the installation.
-The YAML snippet will look like the following:
+- For clusters that have been provisioned with the RKE CLI and that have the address set to a hostname instead of an IP address, set `rkeEtcd.clients.useLocalhost` to `true` when you configure the Values during installation.
+For example:

 ```yaml
 rkeEtcd: